rocketsofawesome/newgistics-ruby/README.md

 However, parameters are not necessary for this endpoint and you will receive the complete inventory of products if you give it no parameters, so this allows you to just use the `all` method to retrieve the entire inventory.

-`Newgistics::Inventory.all` will return a list of `Newgistics::Product` elements if the request is successful.
+`Newgistics::Product.all` will return a list of `Newgistics::Product` elements if the request is successful.
 Otherwise it will raise a `Newgistics::QueryError`.

 ## Development